qasimnazir/LSTM-based-Sepsis-Prediciton/README.md

-# CSE6250 Final Project
+# Final Project

-This is the code repository associated with the final project for [CSE6250 Spring 2021] (http://sunlab.org/teaching/cse6250/spring2021/).
 In this project, we focus on predicting sepsis, a medical condition where the immune system damages the body as a result of fighting infection.
 We introduce and replicate a Long Short-Term Memory (LSTM) neural network model that uses patient features from the Medical Information Mart for Intensive Care (MIMIC)-III dataset for early identification and prediction of sepsis, as defined by Sepsis-3.
 Ultimately, this report highlights the approach and results for sepsis prediction.

 # Reproducing the above studies